withastro/docs/contributor-guides/translating-astro-docs.md

 - **Maintenance:** Low
 - **Size:** Medium

-The "Start Here" pages are one of the most visited pages in the whole documentation thanks to being the entry point for new Astro users.
-They're mostly small, averaging at 150 lines and with little terminology, being rarely changed.
+The "Start Here" pages are some of the most visited pages in the whole documentation thanks to being the entry point for new Astro users.
+They're mostly small, averaging at 150 lines, contain little terminology, and rarely change.

-This means these pages are also a good entry point for translators, especially for new-coming language translations who need to build up their own glossary and attract new contributors to the language.
+This means these pages are also a good entry point for new translators, especially for recently-added languages who need to build up their own glossary and attract new contributors to the language.

-The only exception would be the eventual "Upgrade to" guides, which are bigger, containing more terminology than most pages, and fewer visitors after the first months after a new major release, meaning it can be tackled later.
+An exception is the "Upgrade to vX" guides, which are bigger, contain more terminology than most pages, and have fewer visitors after the first months after a new major release.
+The content will not change, but these pages become less useful over time.

 #### Core Concepts